educloudalliance/eca-docs/index.rst

 __ https://www.ietf.org/rfc/rfc2119.txt

 Stories
 =======

-The standard is modeled based on the first principle about the user coming first.
 A story from the actors point of view explains how the standard is affecting the life of the actor, what benefits there are, and how the standard is affecting the user interface and user experience.

-For user the whole system should look and feel coherent and there should not be inconsistencies or places where the user does not know where in the overall system she currently is.
+For the actor the whole system should look and feel coherent and there should not be inconsistencies or places where the actor does not know where in the overall system she currently is.

+Stories define the goals of other technical choices and specifications.
+It can be defined that some use case can be implemented any way possible, as long as it fulfills the story.

+:doc:`Single Sign-on <story/sso>`
+  Authentication and identification of the user should happen only once when she begins the session.
+Moving between services should be seamless.

+:doc:`Using learning materials <story/learning_materials>`
+  User must be able to use any material the way she wants.

+:doc:`Procurement and license management <story/procurement>`
+  Procurement of material and services should be easy and fair to everybody.

+:doc:`Curriculum <story/curriculum>`
+  User should always know that what she is doing is in line with the curriculum.

+:doc:`Analytics and feedback loops <story/feedback_loops>`
+  User should see her progress in real time and it must be possible to build feedback loops in all levels of the system.

 Services